LoginRadius/engineering-portal/content/identity/what-is-federated-sso/index.md

 ---
 title: "What is Federated SSO (Single Sign-On)?"
 date: "2022-08-17"
-coverImage: "fed-sso.jpg"
+coverImage: "federated-sso.jpg"
 tags: ["single sign-on", "federated sso", "authentication"]
 author: "Deepak Gupta"
 description: "With fed SSO, businesses can bridge the authentication gap between multiple platforms and enable users to access services without needing a separate login at the partner platform.
 This blog explains fed SSO and how businesses should leverage it."
-metatitle: "What is Federated SSO?"
+metatitle: "What is Federated SSO?
+Definition, Process, and Benefits"
-metadescription: "Federated SSO helps businesses authenticate seamlessly between multiple platforms without hassle.
-Read on to know more."
+metadescription: "Find all about Federated Single Sign-On (SSO) and how it can simplify authentication across different applications and domains.
+Read on to know about the process & benefits."
 ---

 ## Introduction